-A Panel on “Beyond the Mediterranean: The Diaspora of Greek Tragedy”
+A Stream on “Beyond the Mediterranean: The Diaspora of Greek Tragedy”

 as part of the 10th Annual International Conference on Mediterranean Studies